 You can also bet on who the MVP or Rookie of the Year will be as well as no end of other options such as the half-time score, which quarter will have the most points and even (just in the Superbowl) crazy bets like how long the singing of the national anthem will last or whether or not the singer will have a “wardrobe malfunction”!

 American Football Betting Rules

 Because the standard bets are relatively simply by nature there aren’t too many rules to look out for.
 The main thing is that unlike in soccer, where extra-time is rarely included in bets, overtime almost always does count unless otherwise stated.
 Moneyline bets level after overtime are a “push”, which means you get your stake back.

 With a bet on the spread, the winner will be deemed to be settled at the end of the fourth quarter, even if overtime is played.
 If the scores are level after the application of the handicaps it is a push, unless “tie” was offered at the time of the bet (which it usually isn’t).
 Total points bets include overtime and if the total points are equal to (i.e. where the spread is given in whole not half points) to the quote the bet is a push.

 The final thing to consider is that most bets will stand if 55 minutes of the game has been played, even if it is subsequently abandoned and even replayed at a later date.

 Information as ever is the key.
-If you know more than the bookies and you apply that knowledge with an unbiased standpoint you will find value bets and profit.
+If you know more than the bookies and you apply that knowledge with an unbiased standpoint you will find value bets and potentially be able to secure a net win.
 Betting on American Football, with its heavy emphasis on the spread, is particularly suited to that and one great tip is to apply your own handicap to matches.

 Do your research, look at the form and then decide what handicap you would give a particular side.
 If you think the Ravens will beat the Broncos by eight and the bookies think three, then you’ll want to be backing the Ravens pretty heavily.